dunglas/mercure/README.md

 * `READ_TIMEOUT`: maximum duration for reading the entire request, including the body, set to `0s` to disable (default), example: `2m`
 * `SUBSCRIBER_JWT_KEY`: must contain the secret key to valid subscribers' JWT, can be omited if `JWT_KEY` is set
 * `WRITE_TIMEOUT`: maximum duration before timing out writes of the response, set to `0s` to disable (default), example: `2m`
+* `USE_FORWARDED_HEADERS`: set to `1` to use the `X-Forwarded-For`, and `X-Real-IP` for the remote (client) IP address, `X-Forwarded-Proto` or `X-Forwarded-Scheme` for the scheme (http or https), `X-Forwarded-Host` for the host and the RFC 7239 `Forwarded` header, which may include both client IPs and schemes.
+If this option is enabled, the reverse proxy must override or remove these headers or you will be at risk.

 If `ACME_HOSTS` or both `CERT_FILE` and `KEY_FILE` are provided, an HTTPS server supporting HTTP/2 connection will be started.
 If not, an HTTP server will be started (**not secure**).